Scicrop/javaSentenceBertEmbedding/README.md

-# 🚀 Java ONNX Embedding & RAG Engine
+# 🚀 Java Sentence-Bert Embedding & RAG Engine

 Welcome to the **Java ONNX Embedding & Retrieval-Augmented Generation (RAG) Engine**!
 This project showcases how to integrate modern AI models with legacy Java systems using **ONNX**.
 While most AI development today happens in **Python**, many enterprises still rely heavily on Java ecosystems.
 This solution bridges that gap, allowing seamless **embedding generation** and **document retrieval** using popular transformer models.
+This code/library was first developed for the InfiniteStack of SciCrop and is now open-sourced as a SciCrop Academy initiative.

 ---